 - gathering and using employee information, including how this has enabled SPT to better perform the “Equality Duties”; and

 - publishing gender pay gap information.

-Further employee information can be found in the Equality and Diversity monitoring report 2019 (PDF, 805kb).
+Further employee information can be found in the Equality and Diversity Monitoring Report 2021 (PDF, 1.7MB).

-This report provides information on the protected characteristics of our staff and it covers current status with regard to overall staff profile and main job categories, recruitment and selection, new starters and leavers, promotions and grievances and disciplinary.
+This report provides information on the protected characteristics of our staff and it covers current status with regard to overall staff profile and main job categories, recruitment and selection, new starters and leavers, promotions and learning and development.

 Gender pay gap information can be found in the Advancing Equality Pay Gap Update 2021 (PDF, 874 kb).

 This report provides detailed analysis of SPT’s gender pay gap to supplement SPT’s Advancing Equality Report 2021.

 Barriers to use of the transport network can affect people’s ability to access everyday services and opportunities including employment, education, health services and social networks widening inequalities experienced by people who share relevant protected